Astrei/MRI_Cage_test_set/README.md

 ![Antenna matching box](/Pictures/05_Box.jpg)

-In the original design, there are six matching boxes for every antenna.
+In the original idea, there are six matching boxes for each antenna.
 But you can change this number depending on your needs.
-There are also need in glue for upper letters.
-If the top cover does not fit, cut off its inner rigs with pliers.
+You need to add some glue for the upper letters.
+If the top cover does not fit the box without a hammer, cut off its inner rigs with pliers.